 “Why on earth would you buy spectrum, when you can buy a business that has spectrum, and you get customers, towers, infrastructure, store fronts?” he said in a telephone interview.
 “It’s much smarter.”

 Stone said MetroPCS remains a good fit for Leap.

 “Their spectrum is very complementary,” he said.
 “A buyer who bought Leap could be interested in both.
 They’d make a great combination.”

 Drew Crowell, a spokesman for MetroPCS, declined to comment on takeover speculation.

-America Movil (AMX) SAB, the wireless carrier owned by Mexican billionaire Carlos Slim, may wish to expand its U.S. business and could accomplish that by purchasing Leap, Walter Piecyk, an analyst at BTIG, wrote in an Aug.
+America Movil (AMX:US) SAB, the wireless carrier owned by Mexican billionaire Carlos Slim, may wish to expand its U.S. business and could accomplish that by purchasing Leap, Walter Piecyk, an analyst at BTIG, wrote in an Aug.
 7 report.
 An America Movil representative declined to comment on takeover speculation.

 Several outside factors affect the timing of a potential bid for Leap, according to Sharma.
 Verizon is working to close a $3.6 billion acquisition of spectrum from cable companies.
 Sprint is distracted with its network expansion, and may wait to do acquisitions next year, Pivotal’s Sweeney said.

 “Depending on how the different chess pieces move, a Leap acquisition could happen sooner or later,” Sharma said.
 “It may be a 2013 event.”